mikewebbtech/mikewebbtech-hugo/content/series/proxmox-gitops/_index.md

 +++
 title = "Proxmox as Code"
+[params]
+  subtitle = "GitOps for Proxmox"
 +++

-Spining up dev labs and other Virtualised infrastructure on Proxmox using automation and infrastructure As Code.
+Spinning up dev labs and other Virtualised infrastructure on Proxmox using automation and infrastructure As Code.